macieklamberski/frontkit/README.md

 ### icons

 SVG files from which font will be generated. (@TODO: Add more info about how it works.)

+### files

+Other static files that will be copied to the root of target directory.
+This is useful for archives, PDFs, etc.

 ## Configuration